ben rosenblum music

 Hey everyone!

-I'm super excited to announce that my upcoming album, A Thousand Pebbles, will be released this February on Friday, February 10th!
+I'm super excited to announce that my album, A Thousand Pebbles, was released this February on Friday, February 10th!
 This is my fourth album as a leader and the second with my six piece ensemble, the Nebula Project, featuring some of my absolute favorite musicians in New York City: Wayne Tucker on trumpet and flugelhorn, Jasper Dutz on alto saxophone, bass clarinet and alto flute, special guest Xavier Del Castillo on tenor saxophone and flute, Rafael Rosa on guitar, Marty Jaffe on bass and Ben Zweig on drums and percussion.
 The album is almost entirely my original compositions, ranging from straight ahead jazz to Brazilian forró to Irish jigs to Bulgarian folkloric styles.
 It features both the piano and accordion prominently, including multiple tracks where I play both.

 Picture